 Boucher's efforts were huge in his new role as number one goaltender, shortly after it was announced that Michael Leighton would miss at least eight weeks with a high-ankle sprain suffered two days earlier in a 4-3 shootout loss to the Predators in Nashville.
 Boucher would be the starter down the regular season stretch as the club battled for one of the remaining postseason spots.

-Trailing 2-0 through two periods on Pittsburgh goals from Craig Adams and Evgeni Malkin, Philly was hardly doing enough to put up a fight.
-They went 18 straight minutes without recording a shot on goal, and managed just two in the middle frame.
-The Pens held a 27-10 shots advantage heading into the third period.
+Trailing 2-0 through two periods on Pittsburgh goals from Craig Adams and Evgeni Malkin, Philly was hardly doing enough to even be considered putting up a fight.
+They went 18 straight minutes without recording a single shot on goal, and managed just two in the middle frame as the Pens held a 27-10 shots advantage heading into the third period.

-With time running out in the extra session Danny Briere sent a pass to Hartnell in the slot, and the mop-topped winger whipped a one-timer between Marc-Andre Fleury's glove and left pad with just under a second left on the clock to give the Flyers the win and avoid going to a shootout.
+With time running out in the extra session Danny Briere sent a pass to Hartnell in the slot, and the mop-topped winger whipped a one-timer between Marc-Andre Fleury's glove and left pad with just under a second left on the clock to give the Flyers the win and avoid the contest heading to a shootout, AKA "the dreaded contest-deciding skills competition"..

 Ilya Bryzgalov was sensational in the victory, stopping 38 of the 40 Pittsburgh shots sent his direction.